ningbioinfo/FeatureCount2GCT/README.md

 ```
  $ python FC_2_GCT.py -h
-usage: FC_2_GCT.py [-h] [-datadir [DATADIR]] [-out OUT]
+usage: FC_2_GCT.py [-h] [-datadir [DATADIR]] [-out OUT] [-mergedata MERGEDATA]

 Script to transform the output from featurecount to .gct format for eQTL
 mapping

 optional arguments:
   -h, --help            show this help message and exit
   -datadir [DATADIR]    path to the directory that contains the all the output
                         files from featurecount (.counts.txt)
   -out OUT              The output file prefix, by default it is "out", i.e.
                         output will be out.gct and out.normalised.gct
+  -mergedata MERGEDATA  The input dir has one count output from featureCount
+                        contains all the samples instead of having one txt
+                        file for each sample, specify this option to 0 to turn
+                        it off

 Your ideas are intriguing to me, and I wish to subscribe to your newsletter.
 ```